 1) Test coverage by feature

-We design a new test set for testing that new feature.
+We design a new test strategy set for testing that new feature.
 The extremely important and generally used new features ought to be tested thoroughly in each build of that release and also regression testing should be done relevant to impacted areas.

 2) Test coverage by GUI icon